Foundation for the National Institutes of Health: Fundraising

-The FNIH's largest donor is the Bill & Melinda Gates Foundation, which has donated over $10 million from 2001-2020.
+The FNIH's largest donor is the Bill & Melinda Gates Foundation, which has donated over $10 million from 2001 to 2020.
 Other large donors include Eli Lilly and Company, GlaxoSmithKline, Johnson & Johnson, Pfizer and Wellcome Trust, who each have contributed between $5,000,000 and $9,999,999.

 COVID-19

 The FNIH Pandemic Response Fund was established to provide financial support to COVID-19 pandemic response efforts led by Francis Collins, then-director of the NIH, and Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID).

 Education and training programs

 The FNIH supports education and training programs by raising funds for fellows and early-career researchers who are working to advance biomedical science.
 An example of this is the Medical Research Scholars Program (MRSP), which provides one-year of intensive training for medical, dental and veterinary students on the NIH campus with mentorship from top scientists.